Value network: A non-linear approach

 The purpose of value networks is to create the most benefit for the people involved in the network (5).
 The intangible value of knowledge within these networks is just as important as a monetary value.
 In order to succeed knowledge must be shared to create the best situations or opportunities.
 Value networks are how ideas flow into the market and to the people that need to hear them.

 Because value networks are instrumental in advancing business and institutional practices a value network analysis can be useful in a wide variety of business situations.
 Some typical ones are listed below.

 Relationship management

 Relationship management typically just focuses on managing information about customers, suppliers, and business partners.
 A value network approach considers relationships as two-way value-creating interactions, which focus on realizing value as well as providing value.

 Business web and ecosystem development

 Resource deployment, delivery, market innovation, knowledge sharing, and time-to-market advantage are dependent on the quality, coherence, and vitality of the relevant value networks, business webs and business ecosystems.

 Fast-track complex process redesign

 Product and service offerings are constantly changing – and so are the processes to innovate, design, manufacture, and deliver them.
-Multiple, inter-dependent, and concurrent processes are too complex for traditional process mapping, but can be analyzed very quickly with the value network method.
+Multiple, interdependent, and concurrent processes are too complex for traditional process mapping, but can be analyzed very quickly with the value network method.